 The objective of this study item is to investigate new use cases and service requirements for 5G network to support tactile and multi-modality communication service, including:

-Study new use cases of immersive real time experience involving tactile and multi-modality user interactions, which may include haptic feedback under different degree of freedom and parallel transmission of multiple modality representations associated with the same tactile and multi-modality communication service application
+Study new use cases of immersive real time experience involving tactile and multi-modality user interactions, which may include closed-loop feedback and control under various degrees of freedom (DoFs).

-Study technical requirements of the identified use cases, e.g. KPI requirements for tactile and multi-modality communication services, including:
+Study potential requirements of the identified use cases including but not limited to the following aspects:

-Data Rate for haptic,
+Coordinated parallel transmission of multiple modality representations (e.g. video, audio, haptic, ambient information) associated with the same application,

-Clock synchronization,
+Network reliability and availability,

-Latency,
+Charging, security and privacy,

-Network reliability and availability, etc.
+Clock synchronization, e.g. number of UEs, etc.

-Study the service requirements for charging, security and privacy.
+KPIs for specific use case, e.g. data rate, latency, transfer interval, survival time, etc.

 Gap analysis between potential new requirements and existing requirements and functionalities supported by 3GPP, (e.g. eCAV, AVPROD, CMED, VIAPA).